Lxx007/LI-LLM-DDA-UX/README.md

 # LI-LLM-DDA-UX
 This is the supplement files for the paper "LI: The concept of prompt design for a LLM to DDA with a better UX"
+# SourceCode
+This folder contains all of our source code, prompts, and raw data for the questionnaire.

+#